anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

-The requirements in this section are to be delivered in addition to those in section `Reference Model Requirements <#reference-model-requirements>`_, and have been created to support the Principles defined in the :ref:`chapters/chapter01:Overview` of this Reference Architecture.
+The requirements in this section are to be delivered in addition to those in section `Reference Model Requirements <#reference-model-requirements>`_, and have been created to support the Principles defined in the :ref:`first chapter <chapters/chapter01:Overview>` of this Reference Architecture.

 The Reference Model (RM) defines the Cloud Infrastructure, which consists of the physical resources, virtualised